This post may contain affiliate links. Please read my disclosure policy.

 Final Note: Jeffrey, if you are unfamiliar, is not only a food stylist but also a recipe developer, pastry chef, and instructor living in the Bay Area.
 He was the food stylist for the Bread Toast Crumbs photoshoot, which was hilarious because he couldn’t eat any of the food we churned out day after day for two weeks.
 He is a perfectionist and an artist, not to mention one of the kindest, best people I have ever met.

-5 Tips for Exceptional Chocolate Chip Cookies (Gluten-Free or Otherwise)
+My 5 Tips for Exceptional Chocolate Chip Cookies

 - Weigh your ingredients.
 I know I say this all the time (sorry!) but a digital scale ($9) will transform your baking.